crystallake/crystallake.github.io/README.md

 In recent years, the number of summertime visitors to the Crystal Lake neighborhood has grown dramatically and is stretching the capacity of the neighborhood to accommodate them.
 The CLNA proposes the establishment of a *Crystal Lake Parking District* as a means to manage traffic and parking in the Crystal Lake neighborhood during the summer months.

 Are you a resident of the neighborhood and interested in joining us?
-Get in touch: crystallakena@gmail.com
+Contact us: mailto:crystallakena@gmail.com